cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 # Build your First Web VR Game for the Absolute Beginner
 This is source and tutorial for building your first website and first web vr game - all in one!

-### Download VS Code, create index.html and index.js files
+### Create index.html and index.js files
-1. First things first.
-We need the right tools for the right job.
-(Download VsCode)[] if you dont already have it.
-2. Open VS code and create a new file called index.html
+1. Open VS code and create a new file called index.html
-3. Copy and paste this html and css into the file.
+2. Copy and paste this html and css into the file.
 ```html <!DOCTYPE html>
 <html>